wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 Keep alive thread
 ^^^^^^^^^^^^^^^^^

-This thread is responsible of sending a keep-alive to the master every so often.
+The *keep alive thread* sends a keep-alive to the master every so often.
 It is necessary to keep the connection opened between master and client, since the cluster uses permanent connections.

 .. _agent-info-thread:

 Agent info thread
 ^^^^^^^^^^^^^^^^^

-This thread is responsible of sending the :ref:`statuses of the agents <agent-status-cycle>` that are reporting to the client node.
+The *agent info thread* sends the :ref:`statuses of the agents <agent-status-cycle>` that are reporting to the client node.
 The master checks the modification date of each received agent status file and keeps the most recent one.

 The master also checks whether the agent exists or not before saving its status update.
 This is done to prevent the master to store unnecessary information.
 For example, this situation is very common when an agent is removed but the master hasn't notified client nodes yet.